 Beyond those upgrades, the Synchronika still has all the features we love.
 It’s by far the easiest machine to open up.
 Remove six totally accessible screws from the top of the machine and, in less than a minute, you can have the side and back panels off the machine for total access.
 The PID display becomes a shot timer when pulling shots, the sprung lever valves are easy to operate, and the Synchronika, like the Pro 700 is one of the few machines that does a true line pressure preinfusion when plumbed to a waterline.

 We love the added touches as well, like the angled and balanced portafilters with accents to match the E61 lever and drain, dual gauges mounted high for visibility, and the silver finish of the PID display which blends well into the face of the machine.

 The Synchronika has some of the finest finishing of external panels and seams.
 All are smooth and polished to perfection.
 Even the internal seams are polished with no visible weld marks—something you just don’t find on other machines.
 Internally the machine is, well, perfection.
 Simple engineering that’s well laid out, reliable, and easy to work on.
-The highest quality Components are laid out to protect sensitive electronics from excessive heat and moisture.
+High quality components are laid out to protect sensitive electronics from excessive heat and moisture.
 If you are looking for the best available dual boiler machine, the Synchronika is it.

-I’m Marc from Whole latte Love.
+I’m Marc from Whole Latte Love.
 Thanks for reading, and I hope you’ll come back soon for more of the best on everything coffee.